 Overshoot & Collapse of Planet Earth

 We're doing the same thing to the planet earth thanks to the same kind of individually-logical, but collectively-irrational behavior that happened on Easter Island.
 We'd better pay attention, if we're going to keep "this island Earth" habitable.
-See Global Warming: An Inconvenient-to-Understand Truth.
+See Global Warming: An Inconvenient-to-Understand Truth and Global Warming: The Carbon Bathtub that explains the physics of the system.

 Not to worry though.
 The libertarian "free market" will save us.